Nova A.

 It feels impossible, doesn't it?
 But don't worry, you're not alone.
 Most students feel overwhelmed when they have to do annotations for the first time.

 Don't worry, we've got your back.
 Here are some annotated bibliography examples that will help you get started.
-Plus, we've included tips on how to write annotations so you can knock this assignment out of the park.
+Plus, we've included tips on how to write annotations so you can ace your assignment.

 So without further ado, let's get started.